Hanedv01/Plant-Monitor/README.md

 # Presenting the data
 The data is presented in adafruit’s own dashboard.
 Its creation is simple: first, log in to adafruit and press IO in the top menu.
 Then, go to Dashboards >> + New Dashboard and create a new dashboard.
 Click on it and go to the gearwheel in the top right corner and then “+ Create New Block”.
 Using this method, create four “Line Chart Blocks”, one for each feed which you should have: temperature, humidity, light and soil moisture.
 Design the blocks according to your own preferences using the gearwheel in the top right corner.

-How long data will be preserved can be decided when creating the blocks.
+How long data will be preserved can be decided when creating the blocks, or when editing them.
 During development, I kept data for 48 hours, but in the final deployment I plan on saving it for longer, likely a week or a month.
 Long term developments are more interesting to me than to remember how the weather was yesterday!

 # Finalizing the design